 Episode 2: ‘I Still Believe It‘

-In this extremely important episode, Joffe-Walt goes back via historic archives to the history of integration (or lack thereof) in New York City.
+In this extremely important episode of the “Nice White Parents” podcast, Joffe-Walt goes back via historic archives to the history of integration (or lack thereof) in New York City.
 A pattern emerges starting in the 1960s that Black and Brown families speak up about horrific conditions in their segregated schools, but their very valid concerns are pushed aside, while the requests from White families (of far fewer numbers) are catered to.